 Manufacturers and marketplaces: your competitors

 According to data gathered by RealResultsMarketing, many customers of niche products prefer to shop on the manufacturer’s website over that of a distributor.
-Other B2B buyers automatically gravitate towards websites such as Fastenal, Grainger, Uline, and Amazon.
+Other B2B buyers automatically gravitate towards marketplace websites such as Fastenal, Grainger, Uline, and Amazon.
 These destinations feature powerful search functionalities, extensive product libraries, and great resources to make product comparison easy.
+In short, marketplaces are convenient, easy to use, and offer lower prices.

 It’s more than a shopping cart: it’s a destination